John B. Anderson: Early life and career

 In his youth, he worked in his family's grocery store.
 He graduated as the valedictorian of his class (1939) at Rockford Central High School.
 He graduated from the University of Illinois at Urbana–Champaign in 1942, and started law school; his education was interrupted by World War II.
 He enlisted in the Army in 1943, and served as a staff sergeant in the U.S. Field Artillery in France and Germany until the end of the war, receiving four service stars.
 After the war, Anderson returned to complete his education, earning a Juris Doctor (J.D.) from the University of Illinois College of Law in 1946.

 Anderson was admitted to the Illinois bar the same year, and practiced law in Rockford.
 Soon after, he moved east to attend Harvard Law School, obtaining a Master of Laws (LL.M.) in 1949.
+His LL.M. thesis was entitled, "A historical prologue to federal jurisdiction."
 While at Harvard, he served on the faculty of Northeastern University School of Law in Boston.
 In another brief return to Rockford, Anderson practiced at the law firm Large, Reno & Zahm (now Reno & Zahm LLP).
 Thereafter, Anderson joined the Foreign Service.
 From 1952 to 1955, he served in Berlin, as the Economic Reporting Officer in the Eastern Affairs Division, as an adviser on the staff of the United States High Commissioner for Germany.
 At the end of his tour, he left the foreign service and once again returned to the practice of law in Rockford.